 Finally the other two had wrapped the cable around the window, over the roof, under the van, around the spare tyre, round the roof a few more times and synched in place, fewf!
 Well almost, until we realised the poor guy who had his fingers smashed was now our prisoner in the van.
 They had to untie a few loops and let the guy out, prior to tying us back in.
 We explained in very clear English that we’d meet them in the next town.
 Yet like all angles they appeared when we needed them and we never saw them again.

 I knew I was heavily at his mercy as we had not cleared up the price first and he had the van in his shop behind three hungry pit bulls.
 We set forth the negotiations in Spanish and I was not prepared to pay more the $200 US.
 What ever his first offer was, I planned to blow it off and offer half what he was asking.
 So in my Canadian Spanish I asked him the price.
 There was a long pause of about a minute while he calculated his time, the shop supplies, the fact that’d we’d been bumped to the front of the line, we were obviously Americans and had enough $$$ to travel around the countryside.
 I could see the numbers adding up.
 Finally he hit me “doscientos”.
 Damn, $200 that was my max, I was about to hit him back with $100, then Jill stopped me.
 Pulling me to the side she explains that she’s sure he means Pesos, not Dollars.
 I think she’s kidding.
 So I ask him, Pesos or Dollars?
 “Pesos Senor”.
-Holy hot damn, that’s only $20US.
+Holy door crusher deal, that’s only $20US.
 I drop $20 in his hand like it's the offering plate at the church of "You just saved my ass" and were headed North to Canada.

 Tripule Adoro Mexico!